webcam-org/platform/INSTALLATION_GUIDE.md

 ## ❓ FAQ

-- **[ ] Create an FAQ section:** This will answer frequently asked questions about the installation process and the software in general.
+Frequently asked questions can be found in the `FAQ.md` document.

 ---

 ## 🎬 Video Tutorial

-- **[ ] Create a script for a video tutorial:** This will be a step-by-step video guide that walks users through the installation process.
+A script for a video tutorial can be found in the `VIDEO_TUTORIAL_SCRIPT.md` document.